[Moderate revision–posted 6/1/18 (replaces 3/19/14 edition)]

 a.
 Employees electing to participate in ORP may withdraw all prior TRS contributions.
 Employer contributions to TRS are not refundable.
 The employee is responsible for satisfying any federal income tax liability accrued by the withdrawal of a TRS account.

 b.
-To withdraw TRS deposits, an Election to Participate in Optional Retirement Program and/or Refund form (TRS 28) must be completed and submitted to Human Resources.
+To withdraw TRS deposits, the appropriate TRS form must be completed and submitted to Human Resources.
 Enrollment in ORP must also be initiated (see section 4 above).

 a.
-Both the employee and the employer contribute to the participant's ORP account on a tax- deferred basis.
+Both the employee and the employer contribute to the participant's ORP account on a tax-deferred basis.
 Participant and employer contribution rates are established by the ORP statute, the General Appropriations Act for each biennium, and the TTUS Board of Regents and are subject to revision.
-Employees who were participating in the ORP on or before August 31, 1995, will receive the FY 95 supplemented employer contribution rate of 8.5 percent, subject to legislative change.
+Employees who were participating in the ORP on or before August 31, 1996, will receive the FY 95 supplemented employer contribution rate of 8.5%, subject to legislative change.

 Each TTUS institution may provide a supplement to the state base rate under the following conditions: